On one class of holonomy groups in pseudo-Riemannian geometry: Projectively equivalent metrics and sectional operators

 with respect to $t$ to get

 i.e., $[R(X), L] + [M,X]=0$ as needed.

-As was already remarked (see Theorem \ref{BMK}), in the theory of projectively equivalent metrics, $M$ is the Hessian of $2\tr L$.
-However, if $g$ and $\bar g$ are affinely equivalent (we are going to deal with this case only!), then $L$ is automatically covariantly constant and $M=0$.
+In the case of affinely equivalent metrics (we are going to deal with this case only!), $L$ is automatically covariantly constant and, therefore, $M=0$.
 Thus, the curvature tensor $R$ satisfies a simpler equation

 which, of course, directly follows from $\nabla L=0$ and seems to make all the discussion above not relevant to our very particular situation.
-However, formula \eqref{curv} still defines a non-trivial operator, if $p(t)$ is a non-trivial polynomial satisfying $p(L)=M=0$, for example, the minimal polynomial for $L$.
+However, formula \eqref{curv} still defines a non-trivial operator, if $p(t)$ is a non-trivial polynomial satisfying $p(L)=M=0$, for example the minimal polynomial for $L$.

-We want to ``transfer'' this algebraic formula \eqref{curv} from ``integrable systems'' to ``Riemannian geometry'', but first it would be natural to ask ourselves the following question: